Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-57-cat-and-mouse-pt2-worlds-in-the-dark.md

 But that was the problem. *Too* perfect was still perfect.
 A suspiciously watertight alibi was still watertight.
 And there was *no indication whatsoever* of foul play in Guillory’s death.

-Nevertheless….
+Nevertheless....
 Gabe *knew.* Even though it was unprovable, he knew.
 And that sort of thing simply could not be allowed to pass without at least a modest token of protest.

 Gabe drummed his fingers on his desk as he thought, and finally decided there was only one thing to do in these situations: play golf.